guitarvydas/fabghoststars/README.md

 In this experiment, we supply the pre-made Leaf components
 - `1then2`
-	- low-level component for ordering inputs, input 1 is guaranteed to preceed input 2 regardless of possible race conditions
+	- low-level component for ordering inputs, input 1 is guaranteed to preceed input 2 in time regardless of possible race conditions ; for use by systems programmers for creating low-level components
 - `?`
 	- probe
 - `stringconcat`